on3snowysnowman/Tundra/README.md

 Once the script completes, TUNDRA will be compiled and installed to the default install paths specified by cmake per platform.

+As of now, only a linux build script exists, but I plan to add the others in the future.

 ### Usage